kasteph/clingo-notebook/README.md

 # clingo-notebook 📒

-A Docker image with [clingo](https://github.com/potassco/clingo), Jupyter, and conda installed.
+A docker image with [clingo](https://github.com/potassco/clingo), Jupyter, and conda installed.

 But why make this notebook if clingo has conda as a dependency anyway? 🤔

-This is made for people who do not use conda primarily as their Python package manager (such as myself) or for software developers who do not use Python extensively but are probably serial Docker users.
+This is made for people who do not use conda primarily as their Python package manager (such as myself) or for software developers who do not use Python extensively but are probably serial docker users.

 ## Installation

-[Install Docker](https://docs.docker.com/get-docker/) if you have not already.
+[Install docker](https://docs.docker.com/get-docker/) if you have not already.

+With docker installed:

 ```
 docker pull stephsamson/clingo